-Previously he was at NPR member stations WUNC, Chapel Hill, North Carolina and WBUR, Boston.
-During that time he filed for NPR from Haiti and Mongolia.
-Prior to working at WBUR, Matalon was a television reporter in Boston and before that at CBC Television where he reported from Canada, the U.S., Brazil and Cuba.
+Previously Matalon was at NPR member stations WUNC, Chapel Hill, North Carolina and WBUR, Boston.
+During that time he filed from Haiti and Mongolia.
+Prior to working at WBUR, Matalon was a television reporter at New England Cable News in Boston and at CBC Television, Toronto where he reported from Canada, the U.S., Brazil and Cuba.
 He has filed from Panama, Mongolia and the Outer Banks of North Carolina for National Geographic's online news service.
-His articles and photographs have appeared in the Boston Globe, the San Diego Union-Tribune, ReVista, published by Harvard's Rockefeller Center for Latin American Studies, La Recherche (Paris) and The World Today (London) a publication of the international affairs organization Chatham House.
-He has produced several television documentaries, among them Brazil: Amazon War, Sudan: Freedom for Sale and Guantanamo.
+His articles and photographs have appeared in the Boston Globe, the San Diego Union-Tribune, La Recherche, Paris and The World Today, London, a publication of the international affairs organization Chatham House.
+He has produced three television documentaries; Brazil: Amazon War, Sudan: Freedom for Sale and Guantanamo.

 He completed three photo essays in 2013, Panama: The Challenge of Inequality, 2014, Peru: Building A Template For Sustainable Forestry and 2016, El Salvador: San Romero de América for Harvard ReVista published by the Rockefeller Center for Latin American Studies at Harvard.